The Hippopotamus (film): Plot

-David has gone missing, leading to a search across the manor's grounds.
-Ted eventually sights David and Clara running into the woods afterwards and gives chase, only to find Clara performing fellatio on David.
-A bewildered Ted simply chooses to observe them as an ejaculating David tries to coerce Clara into swallowing his semen; Simon then discovers the pair and interrupts them, causing a panicked Clara to bite David's penis.
+David and Clara secretly head to the woods, resulting in a search across the manor's grounds.
+Ted eventually finds Clara performing fellatio on a coercive David.
+Bewildered, he simply chooses to observe the pair before Simon discovers them and interrupts, causing a panicked Clara to bite David's penis.
 After Simon takes Clara back to the manor, Ted comes out of hiding and drives a bleeding David to the hospital.
-On the way back, David explains to Ted that he believes his healing powers come from his moral purity and a spiritual connection with nature, channelled though his hands and especially his bodily fluids; Ted rubbishes this as blind delusion, leading a heartbroken David to abandon him.
+On the way back, David explains to Ted that he believes his healing powers come from his moral purity and a spiritual connection with nature, channelled though his hands and especially his semen; Ted rubbishes this as blind delusion, leading a heartbroken David to abandon him.

 Once Ted returns to the manor, he is confronted by Michael's sister Rebecca, who bears a grudge against Ted for him publicly humiliating her on live television many years ago; Rebecca insults Ted and rebukes him for his interference in Michael's family's life, leaving Ted to sulk alone in his room for the rest of the night.
-He comes to an unexpected realisation when he accidentally knocks over and smashes his whisky bottle.

-The following evening, the manor's residents agree publicly to announce David's miraculous healing abilities, only for Ted to rebut them as mere coincidence.
-Ted explains that the breaking of his whisky bottle led him to realise that Lilac's poisoning was actually a hangover from drinking the contents of a bottle he dropped in an outdoor bucket earlier in the film, that Simon's CPR had rescued his mother during her asthma attack and that Jane's recovery from leukaemia was a remission of its symptoms.
-Ted further reveals David's confidence in his semen's abilities and that this led him to have morally dubious sex with Jane, Lilac and Oliver.
+While there, he accidentally knocks over and smashes his whisky bottle, realising that Lilac's poisoning was actually a hangover from drinking the contents of a bottle he dropped in an outdoor bucket.
+The following evening, he reveals this to the manor's residents when they agree to publicize David's healing abilities.
+Ted additionally discloses that Simon's CPR had rescued his mother during her asthma attack and that Jane's recovery from leukaemia was a remission of its symptoms.
+Ted further explains David's confidence in his semen's abilities and how this led him to have morally dubious sex with Jane, Lilac and Oliver.
 Ted's acidic lecture disgusts and angers the residents of the manor and leads an eavesdropping David to attempt suicide by burying himself alive.
-The others discover David's absence and rescue him before Ted is forced to deliver the unfortunate news that Jane's leukaemia has killed her.
+The others discover David's absence and rescue him before Ted is forced to deliver the unfortunate news that Jane's leukaemia has returned.

 Time passes and the group has moved on from the events of that night.
 At Jane's funeral, David explains to Ted that his new "normal" life is one of hard work.
-Ted's experiences from the summer at Michael's manor have reignited his sense of wonder; having written five new poems for the first time in nearly 30 years and preparing to write a sixth, a solitary Ted ushers a toast "to miracles".
+Ted's experiences from the summer at Michael's manor have reignited his sense of wonder; having written five new poems for the first time in nearly 30 years and preparing to write two more, a solitary Ted ushers a toast "to miracles".